red0124/ssp/README.md

 # Static split parser

-A header only "csv" parser which is fast and versatile with modern c++ api.
-Requires compiler with c++17 support.
+A header only "csv" parser which is fast and versatile with modern C++ api.
+Requires compiler with C++17 support.

-Conversion for numeric values taken from [oliver schönrock](https://gist.github.com/oschonrock/67fc870ba067ebf0f369897a9d52c2dd) .
+Conversion for numeric values taken from [Oliver Schönrock](https://gist.github.com/oschonrock/67fc870ba067ebf0f369897a9d52c2dd) .
 Function traits taken from [qt-creator](https://code.woboq.org/qt5/qt-creator/src/libs/utils/functiontraits.h.html) .

+# Example
-Example, lets say we have a csv file containing students in the following format <name,age,grade>:
+Lets say we have a csv file containing students in the following format <name,age,grade>:

 ```